bjorntechTobbe/alchemy/alchemy-web/src/content/docs/providers/azure/blob-state-store.md

 ## Prerequisites

-### Create Storage Account
+### Create Storage Account and Container

-The Azure Storage account must exist before using BlobStateStore.
-The container will be automatically created if it doesn't exist.
+The Azure Storage account and container must exist before using BlobStateStore.

 ```bash
 # Create a storage account with Azure CLI